Charge Nurse Training Program for Emerging Nurse Leaders

 as a Leader

 Often, staff nurses are moved to the charge role without any formal leadership training, leaving them feeling unsure in their new role.
 With nurses moving to the charge role earlier in their career than ever before, they require leadership skill building to become well-equipped, confident leaders.
+Charge nurses are responsible for staff coordination, managing patient flow, and supporting nurse managers — a broad set of demands that requires deliberate leadership development, not just clinical expertise.

-Connecting Generations, Gen Z to Boomers
+Gen Z to Boomers

 NCharge helps healthcare organizations: